duzzisantos/postgresql-query-service/README.md

 - specific select statements

 3. Test/verify that you are rightly connected to your postgresql network
-4. Read and test through Swagger UI docs by visiting http://yourhost:port/docs
+4. Read fuller API documentation and test through Swagger UI docs by visiting http://localhost:your-port/docs
 5. Apply necessary request body for each route
 6. Refer to .env.example file to see variables you may need to run this application
 7. Run locally on terminal: uvicorn app.main:app --port 'your-port' --reload